Akron Plan

 1914 Akron Plan church.
 The polygonal projection at left holds six Sunday-school rooms.

-The Akron Plan was a scheme for the design of churches and other religious buildings that housed Sunday schools.
+The Akron Plan or auditorium plan was a scheme for the design of churches and other religious buildings that housed Sunday schools.
 It was characterized by a set of wedge-shaped classrooms that radiated from the direction of a central superintendent's platform.
-Doors or movable partitions could be closed to separate the classes, or opened to allow the entire body of pupils to participate in school-wide exercises.
+Doors or movable partitions could be closed to separate the classes, or opened to allow the entire body of pupils to participate in school-wide exercises or provide for overflow seating.

 Until about 1860, Sunday-school pupils of all ages were taught together in a single large room.
 After that, there was an increasing tendency for pupils to be taught separately, with instruction tailored to their ages, for most of the session.
 However, the superintendent conducted all-school exercises at the beginning and end of the session.
 To facilitate this, the building's interior layout had to enable the students to be quickly and efficiently divided into classes or brought together in a single body.